infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Understandable principle for Android.md

 If an error occurs on the item that the user is interacting with, the one should be clearly defined and described to the user.

+It is recommended to always use or extend system-provided widgets that are as far down Android's class hierarchy as possible because the ones already have the most of accessibility capabilities that your app needs.

+// GO INTO DETAILS -> LOOK INTO CUSTOM ACCESSIBILITY EVENTS

 ### Labels or instruction